-Wise words from Jim Croce, which most definitely apply to the college experience.
-Time flies by for students and educators alike, particularly during the exhaustive process of preparing dissertations or lecture material.
-But you need not look to save time in a bottle when it can be saved just as easily through academic transcription.
+Wise words from Jim Croce, and they definitely apply to the college experience.
+Time flies for students and educators alike, particularly during the exhausting process of preparing dissertations or lecture material.
+But you don’t need to save time in a bottle when you can just as easily save it by using academic transcription.

 Whatever your role in the education system, academic transcription can be a great way to clear your to-do list and keep a record of your work.
 Here’s what else you accomplish with it: